By Peter | Updated: October 23, 2025

 The most dangerous section of the SH21 to Theth is the 12 km descent from Qafa e Thores Pass (Qafa e Thorës Pass) into Theth.
 It features 27 sharp hairpin turns, steep 15–18% grades, no guardrails, and sudden weather changes.
 The journey from Shkoder to Theth unfolds in four distinct stages, each with its character and challenges.

-Stage 1: Shkoder to Boge Valley (45-60 minutes): This is your gentle warm-up.
-The road gradually climbs through agricultural valleys, offering a perfect opportunity to get a feel for your rental car and ensure all systems are functioning before the real challenge begins.
+- Stage 2: Shkoder to Boge Valley (45-60 minutes): This is your gentle warm-up.
+The road gradually climbs through agricultural valleys.

-Stage 2: Boge to Qafa e Thores Pass (60-75 minutes): The technical challenge begins here.
+- Stage 3: Boge to Qafa e Thores Pass (60-75 minutes): The technical challenge begins here.
 The road narrows significantly, the gradients steepen to 12-15%, and you’ll encounter frequent blind corners.
-This is where your driving skills will be put to the test.

 While experienced drivers under ideal conditions can complete the drive in just over 2 hours, the average time is closer to 2.5 hours.
 We recommend budgeting 3 to 3.5 hours for most summer travelers to account for higher traffic and cautious driving on the route.